Right now only, you can buy the course for a 10% discount.

 • uncovering complex financial schemes involving multiple companies.
 Without big data analytics, this would take much more time and yield unsatisfactory results;

 • early detection of potential risks.
-Analytics allows for the immediate detection of sharp changes in transaction behavior, identifying potential illegal activity.
+Analytics allows for the immediate detection of sharp changes in transaction behavior, identifying potential money laundering activities.

 Fraud Detection Systems